chikeo/TraceroutePlus/README.md

 Steps to execute
 ----------------
-In the application directory, run the following command and follow the instructions: java -jar TraceroutePlus.jar "yahoo.com"
+From the application's root directory, cd into the "dist" directory and run the following command.
+Then follow the instructions: java -jar TraceroutePlus.jar "yahoo.com"